 "Our government is committed to working with our partners and stakeholders to promote safe boating practices across the country.
 Our investment in Fish Safe BC's initiative will help enhance the lives and livelihoods of Canada's commercial fishers by helping to reduce loss of life, injuries and property damage due to accidents on the water," said Hon.
 Marc Garneau, Minister of Transport.

-As recipient of Transport Canada’s funding under the Boating Safety Contribution Program – Commercial Fishing, Fish Safe has been committed to an extensive east coast outreach process that concluded in August 2016.
-In March, Fish Safe had already travelled to Nova Scotia, New Brunswick, PEI and Quebec on the invitation of a broad contingent of interested fishermen and individuals representing fishing associations, unions, educational providers, safety associations and industry representatives.The aim of these meetings was to fully discuss the mandate of the project as well as funding available.
+As recipient of Transport Canada’s funding under the Boating Safety Contribution Program – Commercial Fishing, Fish Safe committed to an east coast outreach process that concluded in August 2016.
+The program travelled in 2017 to Nova Scotia, New Brunswick, PEI and Quebec on the invitation of a broad contingent of interested fishermen and individuals representing fishing associations, unions, educational providers, safety associations and industry representatives.The aim of these meetings was to fully discuss the mandate of the project as well as funding available.

-Fish Safe’s training of Safety Advisors will extend to additional groups of fishermen in Nova Scotia and New Brunswick in the coming months, with delivery of the Safest Catch commencing shortly thereafter.
+Fish Safe BC’s training of Safety Advisors continues to extend to additional groups of fishermen in Nova Scotia and New Brunswick in 2018, with delivery of the Safest Catch commencing as well.

-Over the next year and a half, east coast delivery of the Safest Catch is projected to impact 350 fishing vessels and the close to 700 fishermen working on board them.
+Over the course of the initiative, east coast delivery of the Safest Catch is projected to impact 350 fishing vessels and the close to 700 fishermen working on board them.
 This will be in addition to activity already well underway in BC that will impact a further 500 fishermen working on well over 200 vessels.

 Much work has yet to be accomplished but Fish Safe BC operators are thrilled and inspired by the many east coast fishermen who have come forward and made themselves available to learn how to effectively teach other fishermen to manage their risks while fishing.

-Continue to check the FishSafeBC Website regularly as we will continue to post updates on our progress coast to coast in the weeks and months to come!
+Continue to check the FishSafeBC Website regularly as they will continue to post updates on our progress coast to coast in the weeks and months to come!